 CLICK HERE for a file in photo format.

 CLICK HERE for a file in Universal Portable format.

 Start by tracing the design onto watercolor paper.
-If the paper is too heavy to see through then hold it against a window with the light shining trough and you should be able to trace it.
+If the paper is too heavy to see through then hold it against a window with the light shining through and you should be able to trace it.

 With clear water wet the background being careful to go around the leaves and the grapes.
 With a brush full of watery colors alternate dark blue, violet and lavender in the top of the picture and light blues and violets in the bottom allow the colors to blend.